streaming-video-technology-alliance/tool-gdoc2rfc/README.md

 ## Usage

-To convert a DOCX document to RFC XML format, you need to follow these steps:
+To convert a HTML GDOC document to RFC XML format, you need to follow these steps:

-1. Copy your input DOCX file under the `work_dir` folder in your local system
+1. Copy your input HTML file under the `work_dir` folder in your local system

 2. Modify the `rfc_format.xml` accordingly to your draft information